- Home

 Testicular cancer symptoms

 In some people, testicular cancer does not cause any noticeable symptoms, and it may be found during tests for other conditions.
-When there are symptoms, the most common ones are a swelling or a lump in the testicle (usually painless) and/or a change in a testicle’s size or shape (e.g. hardness or swelling).
+When there are symptoms, the most common ones are a lump or swelling in the testicle (often painless) and/or a change in the size or shape of the testicle.

 These symptoms don’t necessarily mean you have testicular cancer.
 They can be caused by other conditions, such as cysts, which are harmless lumps in the scrotum.
 If you find any lump, however, it’s important to see your doctor for a check-up.